Dong Ding Oolong Tea

 Heavily roasted teas are not our recommended choice for cold brew tea, although there is certainly nothing wrong with experimenting.
 The roasted leaves will most likely require a longer brewing interval in a cold brew, and fewer leaves than normal should suffice.

 Gong Fu Brew:

-Fill a Gong Fu teapot to 1/6 or less capacity with tea leaves and follow the standard Gong Fu brewing method.
+Generously cover the bottom of a Gong Fu teapot (6-8 grams or 1-2 level tablespoons) with tea leaves and follow the standard Gong Fu brewing method.
 Adjust amount of tea leaves to taste.